 It is the base jurisdiction's responsibility to remit the taxes collected to other member jurisdictions and to represent the other member jurisdictions in the tax collection process, including the performance of audits.

-An IFTA licensee must retain records to support the information reported on the IFTA quarterly tax return definitions from the IRP Plan and the IFTA for Qualified Vehicle and Qualified Motor Vehicle:
+An IFTA licensee must retain records to support the information reported on the IFTA quarterly tax return

 The IRP registrant and the IFTA licensee may be the vehicle owner or the vehicle operator.